 Hold a Mock Election in your Program

 The purpose of holding a mock election is to energize all eligible residents to vote and to give new voters practice in a simulated voting experience.
-The VERA website has the resources referenced below to make it easy.
-Just follow these steps:
+In 2020, with a pandemic in progress, we can’t re-create the in-person voting experience.
+Instead, we hope this version of a mock election acquaints students with the ballot and supports them to knowledgeably fill it out — whether they are doing so in-person or by mail.
+For the 2020 mock election, we suggest these steps:

 - Hold your election!
-To make it a more festive event, add activities such as student presentations (about their own voting experiences, what they’ve learned about voting/democracy, or why voting matters to them), offer refreshments, and have an information table where people can check the location of their polling place.
+Add activities such as student presentations about their own voting experiences, what they’ve learned about voting/democracy, or why voting matters to them.

-- Use the tallies we send you (for your program, your state, and New England) to create a press release that lets your local media outlets know that adult students plan to vote!
+- Create a press release that shares results from your mock election and lets your local media outlets know that adult students plan to vote!